mongodb/specifications/source/faas-automated-testing/faas-automated-testing.rst

     Function:
       Timeout: 30

-Add a root parameter for for the MongoDB connection string:
+Add a root parameter for the MongoDB connection string:

 .. code:: yaml